 (d) If the Event of Default is a Financial Event of Default, then the Performing Party may, at its election, provide three (3) Business Days written notice to the Defaulting Party to cure such Event of Default.
 If such Financial Event of Default is not cured within such three (3) Business Day period, then the Performing Party shall be entitled to terminate this Agreement.

-(e) If this Agreement is terminated and the termination is effective as of a date other than December 31st of a given year, the annual fee of $50,000.00 shall be prorated pursuant to Section 16(b)(1) and the incentive fee shall be calculated as set forth on Schedule 2.
+(e) If this Agreement is terminated and the termination is effective as of a date other than December 31st of a given year, the base fee shall be prorated by dividing the base fee by the number of days to which the base fee applies (typically 365 except in the case of the initial period running from the Effective Date until December 31, 2001) and multiplying the result by the number of days the Agreement was in effect during the period in which the termination was effective, and the incentive fee shall be calculated as set forth on Schedule 2.

 19. INDEMNIFICATION; LIMITATION ON DAMAGES